 LV 101 was decommissioned in 1964, after serving at three posts during her forty-eight-year lifespan.
 At this time Large Navigational Buoys, complete with lights and radio transmitters, were taking the place of the venerable lightships.
-Other competition for the lightship’s niche came from sturdy permanent structures like Texas Towers, which were used at hazardous coastal locations.
+Other competition for the lightship’s niche came from sturdy permanent structures dubbed Texas Towers, which were used at hazardous coastal locations.
 The purpose of lightships was to mark very dangerous areas which were too turbulent to sustain a vulnerable lighthouse.
 They were, however, very expensive to crew and maintain, and were usually replaced with sturdy buoys as these became available.

 At one point, the staff worked with the Tidewater Maritime Heritage Living Association to stage re-enactments of daily life on a lightship.
 The routine could get somewhat monotonous, as it was broken only by the ‘tender,’ the weekly supply and mail ship.
 Still, ship’s watches were only four hours long and allowed for leisure activities like reading, fishing, swimming and climbing the mast to build muscles.
 Another break from the monotony was storms, which could be quite dangerous for lightships.
 Vessels like LV 101 were moored only at the bow, so they could rotate during a storm.
 Sometimes the single anchor chain would break in really rough seas, and the ship’s engines were often not strong enough to keep it under control.
 One such ship, the LV 73, was lost with all its crew during a 1944 hurricane off the coast of Massachusetts.